ibm-cloud-docs/apps/secapps.md

 <dd>The fully qualified domain name (FQDN) for which you’re requesting the SSL certificate.</dd>
 </dl>

-You can use Subject Alternative Names (SAN) but the provided hostnames must not be issued in other deployed certificates to prevent CN collisions.
+You can use Subject Alternative Names (SAN), but the provided host names must not be issued in other deployed certificates to prevent CN collisions.
 {: note}

 ## Uploading SSL certificates